-- Travel: Will you have time to travel to other parts of the country or continent while you’re abroad?
+- Transportation: Will you have time to travel to other parts of the country or continent while you’re abroad?
 Even if you don't make definitive plans early on, be sure to set some money aside if this is something you know you'll want to do.

 - Fun: Just like at home, entertainment can suck up your money faster than you realize.
 And you're less likely to reign yourself in with the justification of your once-in-a-lifetime experience.
 A little planning will help make sure you're not broke when you get home.